 Understanding Dyslexia

-“Dyslexia is a specific learning disability that is neurobiological in origin.
-It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
-These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
-Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge “
+Dyslexia is a specific learning disability that is neurobiological in origin.
+It is characterized by difficulties with accurate and/or fluent word recognition, as well as poor spelling and decoding abilities.
+These challenges typically stem from a deficit in the phonological component of language, which is often unexpected in relation to other cognitive abilities and the effectiveness of classroom instruction.
+Secondary consequences may include issues with reading comprehension and a reduced reading experience that can hinder the growth of vocabulary and background knowledge.

 • Dyslexia affects 20% of a student population and is estimated to comprise about 80% of all learning disabilities.